elcorto/pwtools/doc/source/written/phonon_dos.rst

 * By default, direct_pdos() uses zero padding to get the same frequency resolution as you would get with mirroring the signal in vacf_pdos().
+  Also, padding is necessary b/c of the arguments outlined above for the 1d case.

 * Both methods use Welch windowing by default to reduce "leakage" from neighboring peaks.
 See also examples/pdos_methods.py